maxnd/mxMarkEdit/README.md

 The first column on the left must contain the name of the table, as usual.
 Several bibliographic tables may be inserted in sequence with different names to structure the bibliographic material in various areas.

 The second column (A1) must contain the key of the work, that is, some words or numbers that identify it uniquely within all the tables contained in the grid.
 It is suggested to use the surname of the first author followed by a space and the year of publication.
 If there are multiple works by the same author published in the same year, a progressive lowercase letter may be added after the year.
 For example, to report the bibliographic data of a book written by R. Taylor in 2024, the key could be `Taylor 2024`.
 If there were multiple works published by the same author in 2024, the subsequent works would have the key `Taylor 2024a`, `Taylor 2024b`, etc. It is the user's responsibility to verify that the key assigned to a work is unique, that is, it has not already been assigned to another work.
-To do this, simply sort the bibliographic tables alphabetically on the key field, so as to easily detect any duplicates.
+To do this, use the shortcut `Meta` + `Ctrl` + `K`, active just in this column, to make it unique.
 If the key is composed as `surname + year`, sorting the works by key will sort them by author and then by year.

 The third column (B1) must contain the author or authors of the work with the formatting required for the bibliography that will be inserted at the end of the document.
 In order for the authors to be ordered alphabetically, their surname must be inserted before their name.